All Episodes

 I've got about a minute and a half here, Sandra, is all, but I wanted to get to you.

-Um the first one is I'm about the same age as you and have grown up studying and hearing about the Civil War and all the issues and everything, just as everyone else has, and how and I always thought of how unbelievable it was that all our fell fellow countrymen and members of the same families could be so far apart in their ideologies that they would actually go to war with each other.
+And I always thought of how unbelievable it was that all our fellow countrymen and members of the same families could be so far apart in their ideologies that they would actually go to war with each other.

-And I watched a show last night on PBS on the on the Civil War, and I was astounded as I sat there watching it at how different my reaction was because every time they talked about um an an ideology or or uh belief that one senator thought as opposed to another senator and then so forth and so on, it it they weren't any worse than the differences that we have now today.
+And I watched a show last night on PBS on the Civil War, and I was astounded as I sat there watching it at how different my reaction was because every time they talked about an ideology or a belief that one senator thought as opposed to another senator and then so forth and so on, they weren't any worse than the differences that we have now today.

-And it scares me to death because um uh before our last election, when Obama was elected, it's it it seemed like you know, between George Soros and and uh other Democrats, they were all fired up and we're gonna get that guy elected no matter what.
+And it scares me to death because before our last election, when Obama was elected, it seemed like, you know, between George Soros and other Democrats, they were all fired up and were going to get that guy elected no matter what.

 Yeah, but here's the thing to remember about that.